 backsberg estate cellars — chenin blanc

-(Vintage 2016, White) Country: South Africa Region: Western Cape Grape: Chenin Blanc
+BACKSBERG ESTATE CELLARS — CHENIN BLANC (Vintage 2014, White) Country: South Africa Region: Coastal, Western Cape Grape: Chenin Blanc

-CHENIN BLANC GRAPES (also known as Pineau de la Loire in some areas) — An ancient grape, Chenin Blanc can be traced back to 845 AD.
+CHENIN BLANC GRAPES — An ancient grape, Chenin Blanc can be traced back to 845 AD.
 With good acidity level, thin skin and high natural sugar content, it is very suitable for sparkling, sweet and dry wines of fine character.
-Now it is successfully grown in Washington State, but for years has accounted for roughly one-fifth of all vineyard plantings in South Africa!
+Also known as Pineau de la Loire and Steen, this white grape variety was brought to South Africa by settlers from the Loire Valley of France.
+It performs exceptionally well in the warm South African climate and accounts for nearly one-fifth of all vineyard plantings there.